MahdiAbbasi7/MahdiAbbasi7/README.md

 </div>

 ### :man_technologist: About Me :
-- :telescope: I’m studying as a bachlor of Computer Engineer I have been programming for almost more than 2 years and worked with many languages and technologies and i'm intersted to backend of web Apps.
+- :telescope:I’m studying as a bachelor of Computer Engineer I have been programming for almost more than 2 years and worked with many languages and technologies and I'm interested to back-end of web Apps.

 - :zap: Also i learn new things about AI, ML, DL inside Omid robotics team and teach these things to others.
 Sometime, i solve problems on Exercism and W3schools.